POLITICAL SCIENCE COURSES AT MIT

-A list of MIT political science courses that can be counted for major credit will be posted on our department website each semester.
-If you have questions about a particular MIT course, please consult with our transfer credit advisor.
+A list of MIT undergraduate political science courses offered in Spring 2021 is found below indicating which courses will be counted for major credit.
+If you have questions about a particular MIT course, please consult with our transfer credit advisor, Prof. Nancy Scherer.

 PLEASE NOTE: During the 2020-21 academic year MIT will allow Wellesley College undergraduate to cross-register for remote UROPs only.
 Wellesley College students will not have access to MIT buildings or facilities for the duration of the 2020-21 academic year.
 Wellesley students can only cross-register at MIT for paid (sponsored research) or volunteer positions; Wellesley College is not allowing students to cross-register for credit UROPs during the 2020-21 academic year.

 See more info here.

 MIT Political Science Classes Offered in Spring 2021 (DRAFT)